Desex your dog

 Please contact the Whangārei SPCA for more information and advice

-Bay of Islands Animal Rescue also provides desexing support for Far North dog owners.
+For Far North owners, Bay of Islands Animal Rescue also provides desexing support for Far North dog owners.

 If you have any questions about eligibility for The Best Dog Trust desexing programme, please contact us.